kubesphere/website/content/en/docs/quick-start/enable-pluggable-components.md

 3. In **Custom Resources**, click the three dots on the right of `ks-installer` and select **Edit YAML**.

 4. In this YAML file, enable the pluggable components you want to install by changing `false` to `true` for `enabled`.
-After you finish, click **Update** to save the configuration.
+After you finish, click **OK** to save the configuration.

 5. You can use the web kubectl to check the installation process by executing the following command: